 - Purchase the complete Expat Arrivals Santiago Guide (PDF)

-Those moving to Santiago worried about what they'll keep their kids busy with can rest assured that the city has plenty to offer families, and activities for kids are organised regularly.
-International schools present various extracurricular activities and opportunities, while family-, social- and friendship groups often meet up.
+Those moving to Santiago can rest assured that the city has plenty to offer families, and activities for kids are organised regularly.
+International schools present various extracurricular activities and opportunities, while family, social and friendship groups are easily accessed.

 Santiago can be a lot of fun for children if parents do their research beforehand.
 From beautiful parks, museums and art galleries to zoos, indoor play centres, nature reserves and various arts and craft classes for toddlers, expat families in Santiago will not struggle for entertainment.